Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 🦀 We'll add a method for validating if a string is a valid email.

-📕 A quick note here, email validation is complex, if you're coming from another language where you use some crazy regex, you're probably doing it wrong, for basic validation I recommend making sure there's an `@` symbol and its not the first or last character.
+📕 A quick note here, email validation is complex, if you're coming from another language where you use some crazy regex, you're probably doing it wrong, sorry, for basic validation I recommend making sure there's an `@` symbol and its not the first or last character.

-🦀 Finally let's add a constructor function that takes an existing string, validates it, and returns a Result with either the valid email or an error I'm leaving out of the code on screen for brevity
+🦀 Finally let's add a constructor function that takes an existing string, validates it, and returns a Result with either the valid email or an error, which I'm leaving out of the code on screen for brevity

 🦀 (check the iris book if you're curious)